 500,000 (Wang Mingfu and Johnson 2008).
-25% monolingual.
+125,000 monolinguals.
 Ethnic population: 600,000 (2007).

 Southeast Yunnan Province, Wenshan Zhuang and Miao autonomous prefectures, central and west Guangnan, east Yanshan, north Wenshan, Maguan, Xichou, and Malipo counties.
 A few in Funing and Qiubei counties.

 3 (Wider communication).
 Language of recognized nationality: Zhuang.

-SVO; modifiers follow nouns, directional verbs precede objects; phonemic distinction between aspirated, unaspirated voiceless, and preglottalized voiced plosives; 6 tones on unchecked, 3–4 on checked syllables
+SVO; modifiers follow nouns, directional verbs precede objects; phonemic distinction between aspirated, unaspirated voiceless, and preglottalized voiced plosives; 6 tones on unchecked, 3–4 on checked syllables.

-Officially classified within Zhuang nationality.
 ‘Phu Nong’, Nong People; ‘Khau Nong’, Nong Language.
 Over half the Nong live in Guangnan and Yanshan counties.
 Nong represent a majority of Zhuang in all their counties except for Funing and Qiubei, where mostly northern Taic Zhuang languages are spoken.
 Traditional religion.